-Inspired by the popular and ongoing argument over whether Love is enough or just bullshit, I thought it apt to say a few things in defense of Love.
+Inspired by the ongoing argument over whether Love is enough or not, I thought it apt to say a few things in defense of Love.

-And for the sake of understanding it is important to note my assertions are based on the meaning of Love having more to do with intentionality, choice and maturity than it has to do with our feelings and whatever we may want when we say “I love you”.
+And for the sake of understanding, it is important to note my assertions are based on Love having more to do with intentionality than it has to do with our feelings and whatever one may want when they say “I love you”.

 So, to the Crux of the matter…

-Granted, loving as we should (sacrificially and purposefully) does not necessary guarantee a successful blisful romantic relationship all by itself.
+Granted, loving as we should does not necessarily guarantee a successful blissful romantic relationship all by itself.

 Regardless of how lofty the intentions to make the other person happy, it must often require the agreement of both parties to make it work.
 A matter of choice, so to speak, either to accept or spurn the Love offered.